otrojota/zvc/README.md

 # zvc
 ZVC is a View-Controller Framework for web applications.
 It is focused on simplicity, component's reusability, lightweight, fast page loading and a fast development workflow.

+Please visit <a href="https://otrojota.github.io/zvc/">Documentation Page</a> for documentation an live preview of current components.

 Current web frameworks for front-end devolopment have evolved to the point they need a lot of tools for developing a simple one page application.
 ZVC aims to provide a robust base for designing complex and large web applications using only your preferred IDE, in very fast development cicles.

 ZVC - Principles